Sunny with a chance of Crisps

 Did you know that Nelson is one of the sunniest cities in New Zealand?
-That's why we say our crisps are 'Sunshine in a Bag!'
+That's our crisps are 'Sunshine in a Bag!'

 Follow us online to get the latest scoop on all things Proper!
 You'll get updates on New Products, Competitions and more

 Made in Nelson, New Zealand

 Hard to believe that this time last year, we were getting ready to launch our very first Home Compostable bag!
 Now, fast-forward 12 months, and we are Properly proud to have 7 bags in our range.
 Still early days, but great to see more people trying compostable packaging.
 So, a big Proper thanks to our fans who have supported the start of this journey!